 FAT32 or NTFS?
 Which format is better for backup?

 The FAT file system has the advantage over NTFS of being compatible with many operating systems.
 Furthermore, many other devices such as digital cameras and MP3 players also use FAT32.
 In contrast, NTFS is only supported by Windows operating systems.
-A major disadvantage of the FAT file system, however, is its limited file size.
+A decisive disadvantage of the FAT file system, however, is its limited file size.
 The maximum file size for FAT32 is only 4 GB.
-This makes the FAT file system practically unusable for image backups.
+This fact makes the FAT file system practically unusable for image backups.

-1. connect the external hard drive to the computer
+1. Connect the external hard drive to the computer

-After this process, the external hard drive will have the format "NTFS" and the data backups will now work properly.
+After this process, the external hard drive will have the format "NTFS" and the backups will now work properly.

 There is also a method to change the format on the fly without deleting files on it.
 This method is done via command line.
 Proceed as follows: